Block diagonally symmetric lozenge tilings: Statement of main results

-\begin{definition} A lozenge tiling of $H(m,m,n)$ is \textit{$\mathbf{r}$-block diagonally symmetric} if \begin{itemize} \item the tiling is symmetric about $\ell$, and \item the $r_i$-cell contains exactly $r_i$ full horizontal lozenges for $i=1,\dots,n$. \end{itemize} \end{definition} We denote the number of $\mathbf{r}$-block diagonally symmetric lozenge tilings of $H(m,m,n)$ by $\M^{\r}(H(m,m,n))$.
-We also call it \textit{an $(r_1,\ldots,r_n)$-block diagonally symmetric lozenge tiling} to clearly denote the sizes of the blocks.
-For example, a $(2,0,2,1,3)$-block diagonally symmetric lozenge tiling of $H(8,8,5)$ is given in Figure \ref{fig:blockHex2}.
+\begin{definition} A lozenge tiling of $H(n,m,m)$ is \textit{$\mathbf{r}$-block diagonally symmetric} if \begin{itemize} \item the tiling is symmetric about $\ell$, and \item the $r_i$-cell contains exactly $r_i$ full horizontal lozenges for $i=1,\dots,n$. \end{itemize} \end{definition} We denote the number of $\mathbf{r}$-block diagonally symmetric lozenge tilings of $H(n,m,m)$ by $\M^{\r}(H(n,m,m))$.
+For example, a $(2,0,2,1,3)$-block diagonally symmetric lozenge tiling of $H(5,8,8)$ is given in Figure \ref{fig:blockHex2}.
 This definition generalizes the notion of off-diagonally symmetric lozenge tilings of $H(n,n,n)$ given in Definition \ref{def.offhex}; it is the special case of $\mathbf{r}$-block diagonally symmetric lozenge tilings where $r_1=\cdots=r_n=1$.

-Consider the left half region of $H(m,m,n)$, denoted by $T(n,m)$, which is a trapezoidal region with sides of length $n$, $m$, $m+n$, and $m$ in a clockwise order from the left (see Figure \ref{fig:blockTrap1}).
+Consider the left half subregion of $H(n,m,m)$, which is a trapezoidal region with sides of length $n$, $m$, $m+n$, and $m$ in a clockwise order from the left, and denote it by $T(n,m)$ (see Figure \ref{fig:blockTrap2}; the boundary trapezoid is $T(5,8)$).
 We then label the $m+n$ left-pointing unit triangles along the right side of $T(n,m)$ by $1,\ldots,m+n$ from bottom to top.
-For any subset $P \subset[m+n] \coloneq\{1,\ldots,m+n\}$ of cardinality $m$, let $T(n,m;P)$ denote the region obtained from $T(n,m)$ by deleting unit triangles labeled by elements in $P$ (see Figure \ref{fig:blockTrap2}).
+For any subset $P \subset[m+n]$ of cardinality $m$, let $T(n,m;P)$ denote the region obtained from $T(n,m)$ by deleting unit triangles labeled by elements in $P$.
 Throughout this paper, the elements in the set of labels are written in increasing order.